 - First- and second-year medical students enrolled in an accredited program (DO or MD) are eligible to apply to this program.
-These students will be expected to lead the student research team and should expect to spend approximately 40 hours per week committed to the research project.
+These students will be expected to work independently and should expect to spend approximately 40 hours per week committed to the research project.

 - Graduate students: Students who are enrolled in NP, PharmD, Physical Therapy, Occupational Therapy or PA programs and are in good academic standing are invited to apply to the program.
-These students may be expected to spend 20 – 40 hours on their research projects.
+These students may be expected to spend approximately 40 hours on their research projects.

 Each student is expected to attend a series of meetings, held to provide research fellows with additional information on the preparation of abstracts, manuscripts and data analysis.
 The meetings serve as a forum to present preliminary data and to become acquainted with other students and mentors.
 In order to receive a completion certificate, students must prepare and submit a project abstract, poster and a research paper evaluated and approved by his/her preceptor.

 Researchers in clinical or academic settings are welcome to participate as preceptors in this program.
-All researchers are expected to submit a title and abstract for their study to be considered for the program to Andrea Maisonneuve or, Gina Bailey by Nov.1, 2017.
-Upon acceptance into the program, the preceptor will complete CITI training and seek approval for the proposal of the study by the Institutional Review Board by May 15.
+All researchers are expected to submit a study proposal form for their study to be considered for the program to SERF by November 16, 2018.
+Upon acceptance into the program, the preceptor will complete CITI training and seek approval for the proposal of the study by the Institutional Review Board by May 1.

-To apply for Student Research Fellowship Program, applicants must complete and submit the SRFP application by 5 pm on January 31, 2018.
+To apply for Student Education and Research Fellowship Program, applicants must complete and submit the SERF application by 5 pm on February 1, 2019.
 Two (2) letters of recommendation are required.
 One letter must be from a faculty member at the school in which the applicant is attending.
-The application form and each letter of recommendation must be submitted directly to Gina Bailey.
-For more details about the Student Research Fellowship Program, call the IUSM-Fort Wayne office at 260-481-6730 or Gina Bailey, IU School of Medicine, at 260-481-6731.
-Students will be notified of acceptance into the program by February 28, 2018.
+The application form and each letter of recommendation must be submitted directly to SERF.
+For more details about the Student Research Fellowship Program, call the IUSM-Fort Wayne office at 260-481-6730 or Luna Wahab, IU School of Medicine, at 260-481-6735.
+Students will be notified of acceptance into the program by February 28, 2019.